JishaDSND/Topic-Modeling1/README.md

 # Topic-Modeling
+This notebok will help you understand the significance of harnessing online product reviews with the help of Topic Modeling.

+## Topic Modeling is a process to automatically identify topics present in a text object and to derive hidden patterns exhibited by a text corpus.
+Topic Models are very useful for multiple purposes, including:

+1.Document clustering
+2.Organizing large blocks of textual data 3.Information retrieval from unstructured text 4.Feature selection

 ## Mining Online Reviews using Topic Modeling
 Online product reviews are a great source of information for consumers.
 From the sellers’ point of view, online reviews can be used to gauge the consumers’ feedback on the products or services they are selling.
 However, since these online reviews are quite often overwhelming in terms of numbers and information, an intelligent system, capable of finding key insights (topics) from these reviews, will be of great help for both the consumers and the sellers.
 This system will serve two purposes: